Course

 Textbook Materials

-The course will utilize various resources that discusses cybersecurity vulnerabilities such as the Open Web Application Security Project (OWASP), Information Security Management Controls, Certified Ethical Hacking and other relevant sources.
+The course will utilize various resources that discuss cybersecurity vulnerabilities such as the Open Web Application Security Project (OWASP), Information Security Management Controls, Certified Ethical Hacking and other relevant sources.
 Materials may also include instructor provided notes and resources and/or any textbook approved by the department.

 Requisites